mhhollomon/codevamping-blog/content/page/comment-systems-for-static-websites.md

 </tr>
 <tr>
     <td><a href="https://intensedebate.com/home">IntenseDebate</a></td>
-    <td>By Automattic - the company behind Wordpress.Com (not org) and Akismet.
+    <td>Closed Source.
+By Automattic - the company behind Wordpress.Com (not org) and Akismet.
     <br>[<i>Sorry can't take that name seriously.
 Also, nothing on the site
     about pricing.</i>]
     </td>